kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 ## Summary

 This KEP proposes decoupling the PodGroup API from the Workload API by introducing PodGroup as a standalone runtime object.
-In the current design, PodGroups are embedded within the Workload spec, which creates challenges around immutability, scaling, and lifecycle management.
+In the [current design](https://github.com/kubernetes/enhancements/tree/master/keps/sig-scheduling/4671-gang-scheduling), PodGroups are embedded within the Workload spec, which creates challenges around immutability, scaling, and lifecycle management.
 Under this proposal, the following changes are proposed:

-- `Workload` becomes a static policy definition that specifies what workload behavior should be applied
+- `Workload` becomes a scheduling policy definition that specifies what workload behavior should be applied
 - `PodGroup` becomes a runtime object that is automatically created by true controllers (Job, JobSet, LeaderWorkerSet) when they create workloads, rather than being embedded within the Workload spec.
 It will be created based on the `podGroupTemplate` defined in the referenced Workload.